-- 1. If using existing metadata fields, avoid any that are automatically managed by DSpace.
-For example, fields like 'date.issued' or 'date.accessioned' are normally automatically assigned, and thus must not be recruited for embargo use. - 2.
-Do not place the field for lift date' in submission screens.
+- 1. Use a local metadata schema.
+Breaking compliance with the standard Dublin Core in the default metadata registry can create a problem for the portability of data to/from of your repository. - 2.
+If using existing metadata fields, avoid any that are automatically managed by DSpace.
+For example, fields like 'date.issued' or 'date.accessioned' are normally automatically assigned, and thus must not be recruited for embargo use. - 3.
+Do not place the field for 'lift date' in submission screens.
 This can potentially confuse submitters because they may feel that they can directly assign values to it.
 As noted in the life-cycle above, this is erroneous: the lift date gets assigned by the embargo system based on the terms.
 Any pre-existing value will be over-written.
-But see next recommendation for an exception. - 3.
+But see next recommendation for an exception. - 4.
 As the life-cycle discussion above makes clear, after the terms are applied, that field is no longer actionable in the embargo system.
 Conversely, the 'lift date' field is not actionable until the application.
 Thus you may want to consider configuring both the 'terms' and 'lift date' to use the same metadata field.
-In this way, - during workflow you would see only the terms, and after item installation, only the lift date.
+In this way, during workflow you would see only the terms, and after item installation, only the lift date.
 If you wish the metadata to retain the terms for any resaon, use 2 distinct fields instead.